This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-- Small doses may make you feel drowsy, bold, or drunk.
+- Small doses make you feel drowsy, bold, or drunk

-- Higher doses may make you stagger, slur your speech, or be confused.
+- Higher doses make you stagger, slur your speech, or be confused

-- You may be unable to fulfill work, home, or school responsibilities.
+- Trouble fulfilling work, home, or school responsibilities

-- You may be involved with dangerous activities when you use barbiturates.
+- Doing dangerous activities when you use barbiturates

-- You may have a difficult time getting along with others when you use barbiturates.
+- Trouble getting along with others when you use barbiturates

 How is barbiturate abuse diagnosed?

-- Urine tests: Caregiver may test your urine to check for barbiturates.
+- Urine tests may be used to check for barbiturates.

 How is barbiturate abuse treated?

-- Detox program: This program includes medicine and treatment to reduce withdrawal symptoms when you stop taking barbiturates.
+- A detox program includes medicine and treatment to reduce withdrawal symptoms when you stop taking barbiturates.
 You will be in the hospital with close monitoring and care.

 - Antianxiety medicine: This medicine may be given to decrease anxiety and help you feel calm and relaxed.